jsconf/2013.jsconf.eu/_posts/2013-07-05-hotel-recommendation.md

 We recommend you stay with <a href="http://www.ibis.com/gb/hotel-3108-ibis-berlin-ostbahnhof/index.shtml" target="_blank">Ibis Ostbahnhof</a>.
 Not because it is the best hotel around (it isn't!), but because it is literally right next to our venue – as in the next house.
 After JSConf in the US has started using resorts as their destination in 2012 we realized how great it is to have everybody in a single place, so we did the best we could given that Berlin is neither Arizona nor Florida :)

 Still we're going to try to have a campfire at the conference and with the hotel right next door, you can stay late and still only fall over twice to get to your bed.
+Of course, this is also the same hotel where all speakers and staff will be staying.

 <div class="embed_container">
   <a href="http://developer.yahoo.com/blogs/ydn/jsconf-2013-5-years-awesome-183605209.html" target="_blank"><img width="560" height="420"